hidao80/qr-wifi-setup-for-win/README.md

 If the QR code is successfully read, download the batch file for Wifi setup along with the sound effect.

 Double-click the downloaded batch file to complete the Wifi connection setup.

+## Precautions for use
+Since this script uses a webcam, it will not work without an HTTPS connection.